-BMus Percussion
+Percussion

-Snare Drum - A piece or study of your own choice.
+Own choice piece on either marimba or vibraphone (2 or 4 mallets) OR snare drum OR drumkit OR multi-percussion.

 Xylophone or Marimba: JS Bach Invention in D minor, arr.
-Samuel Robinson - (email music.applications@gsmd.ac.uk for a copy of the sheet music for this piece – or download from )
+Samuel Robinson - (email music.applications@gsmd.ac.uk for a free copy of the music or download from here)

-Timpani: One study for three timpani from Saul Goodman's Modern Method for Timpani (exx 60-69) (Belwin-Mills) OR a piece / study (unaccompanied) of your own choice
+Timpani: A study for three timpani from Saul Goodman's Modern Method for Timpani (exx 60-69) (Belwin-Mills) OR a piece / study (unaccompanied) of your own choice.

-Own choice piece , 2 or 4 mallets, on marimba, vibraphone OR drumkit OR multi-percussion.
+Sight-reading on snare drum and xylophone.

-There will be a short aural test, in which we will ask you to name some basic intervals, played to you on the piano.
+A short aural test, to name some basic intervals, played to you on the piano.

-Sight-reading on snare drum and xylophone

-In the live auditions there will be a percussion ensemble workshop, including some West African drumming.
+At the live auditions there will be an informal percussion ensemble workshop, including some West African drumming.
 No preparation or prior knowledge is required.
+The workshop will take place after your audition, please be prepared to wait for up to two hours, depending on your audition tine.

 Instruments will be provided in the warm-up and audition rooms.
-You will be contacted two weeks before your audition to confirm what instruments you need.
+You will be contacted two weeks before your audition to confirm which instruments you need.